Click a question below to reveal its answer.

 It has been more than 2 years since I have worked as a nurse aide.
 Do I have to take the training program over again?

-If a nurse aide is in good standing with no findings of abuse, neglect or theft and has not worked for pay in the nursing-related services for 24 consecutive months or more, he/she may be able to re-certify by either retraining and testing or testing only.
-Contact the Illinois Department of Public Health at 217-785-5133 for re-certification information.
+If a nurse aide is in good standing with no findings of abuse, neglect or theft and has not worked for pay in the nursing-related services for 24 consecutive months or more, he/she may be able to re-certify by manual skills testing and competency testing only.
+Check out the following link on this website for re-certification information: http://www.nurseaidetesting.com/recertification-process/.

-Any questions regarding your criminal background should be made to the Legal Services Office, Illinois Department of Public Health at 217-782-2043.
+Any questions regarding your criminal background should be directed to the Registry staff at 217-785-5133, or via email at: Healthcare Worker Registry

 The Illinois Department of Public Health, Health Care Worker Registry’s web address is http://www.idph.state.il.us/nar/home.htm.
 Verification must ONLY be done by an aide’s social security number.